jwcjs/docs/docs/components/defining.md

 ```

 ::: warning
-Although you can define a component without using the `@JwcComponent` decorator, it is not recommended.
+Although you can define a component without using the `@Component` decorator, it is not recommended.
 We won't use that in our documentation.
 :::